The Ordinary Stone

 Not Cut by Human Hands

-For the nameless disciples of Christ who hunger and thirst for righteousness.
+For the nameless Disciples of Christ who hunger and thirst for righteousness.

 Published: 3rd March 2026